morarupasukaru/name4baby/README.md

 # nowname
-An application to help you choose a firstname for your baby
+An application to help choosing a firstname for a baby.

 ## Installation